chrede88/L1nkrTemplate/.github/template-cleanup/README.md

 ```shell
 git clone https://github.com/%USER%/%NAME%
 ```
-2) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to the configuration below.
+3) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to your needs.
+Find more info on the theme [wiki](https://github.com/chrede88/L1nkr/wiki/Configuration).
-3) Build a local version of your site by executing `hugo server`.
+4) Build a local version of your site by executing `hugo server` at the root of the repository.
 You can see the site by navigating to `http://localhost:1313/%NAME%/` (actual URL will be outputted in the CLI) in a browser.
-4) Add a new image to the `assets/` folder, using the same name as you specified in `params.yaml`.
-5) Add a new `icon.png` file to update the favicon.
-The png file should be 512px by 512px in size.

 ---